 HM: Why do you think STEAM education is so important?

 Amanda: STEAM education teaches beyond just science, technology, engineering, arts and math.
 It instills essential life skills like curiosity, problem-solving, creativity and teamwork.
 It also encourages you to step outside of your comfort zone and use creativity to solve real-world problems faced every day.

-HM: A 2019 study found that just 13 percent of engineers are female.
+HM: A 2022 study found that just 21 percent of software engineers in the US are female.
 How have you successfully grown as a female engineer in a male-dominant industry?